ShaharBrandman/BIBLE-MAN/README.md

   - will punish you if you fuck up
   - will approve you as a good chrisitan if you'll really be one
   - will keep the law and order in the server
+  - will give you a fuckup and you'll say the nword without permission

 # Installation:
   - open terminal